 Each public space has been rearranged to encourage social distancing, including our lounges, bars and beach.

 There’s one part of the magic – the feeling part – that was hard for us to wrap our heads around, but it’s the right thing to do and it’s an important change.
 In the past, guests were greeted with a smile as warm as the Jamaican sun and a hearty handshake.
 They generally left with a hug, which is also how we welcomed them back as return guests.

-In this new era, guests will still be greeted by our warm smiles, but we’re doing something different with our hands.
+In this new era, guests will still be greeted by our warm smiles behind our masks, but we’re doing something different with our hands.
 You’ll see us put one hand to our heart in a simple but meaningful gesture that lets you know we’re welcoming you with Heartfelt Hospitality.
 It’s our new way of telling you how much we love our guests while remaining committed to our top priority: Keeping you, our staff and our beautiful island home safe and healthy.